Mature Student Entry

 Statement of Interest

 Below, you will find information about our application process.
 Simply click on the question below to reveal the answer in the accordion menu.

 Your statement is submitted as part of your application.
 It is possibly the single most important document that you will write to gain entry to UCC.
 It is a letter, job application and interview all in one.

-The most useful information to include is your previous work experience (if any) and any life experience that is relevant to your chosen course.
+The most useful information to include is your previous work experience (paid or voluntary capacity) and any life experience that is relevant to your chosen course.
 Your aim should be to demonstrate to the university that you really want to study your chosen course.